khushichoudhary07/SafeRide/README.md

 ### Emergency SOS

 The application provides a one-tap SOS feature that sends emergency messages containing the user's current location to predefined contacts.
+SMS-enables to ensure working even in low internet-connectivity areas

 ### Safety Dashboard